claireb-gsa/derisking-gov-tech/_pages/federal-fieldguide/3-planning.md

 | Content strategist      |           1 |                      $144 |   $270,720 |
 |                         |             |                     **Total** | **$1,964,600** |

 Generally, we advise keeping contracts under $10 million for the entire period of performance, which we usually set at three years (one base and two one-year option periods).
-An Agile software development team will produce a great deal of user value during that time.
+An agile software development team will produce a great deal of user value during that time.
 If the work is scoped appropriately, the team should be able to deliver all the major features that users need.

 Software is never "done."
 Even after three years of performance, an agency should expect to award a contract to another, perhaps smaller, software development team to continue enhancing the software and fixing user issues.
 If not, user needs and technical needs will continue to change, while the software fails to change to accommodate those needs.
 In the eyes of the end users, the latest and greatest software will slowly deteriorate to become the hated legacy software.